MuhiimAli/search/README.txt

     5 page d
     6 page e

+#!!!Because of the way regex processes words, results from 'horse's' differentiates from 'horse'' or 'horse' query
     INPUT: horse's
     RESULTS:
     1 page f

+#test empty query
     INPUT:
     RESULTS: No search results available.
 Try a different search!

+#test query with no search results
     INPUT: on a farm there are cows
     RESULTS: No search results available.
 Try a different search!